 Trends: Employers continue to be exposed to claims by at-will employees, who claim that their termination of employment was in violation of an implied employment contract based on language contained in an offer letter or employee handbook, or by verbal statements of job security by the employer.
 Therefore, if an at-will employment relationship is intended, employers must make clear to the employee that he or she is an at-will employee and disclaim any contractual relationship.

 Author: Melissa A. Silver, JD, Legal Editor

-In-depth review of the spectrum of District of Columbia employment law requirements HR must follow with respect to employee communications.
+In-depth review of the spectrum of Arkansas employment law requirements HR must follow with respect to terms of employment.

 Guidance for HR on the use of employment contracts.
 Support on creating and enforcing legally binding contracts that cover all the vital areas.